- 1 Gastrointestinal Reflux Disease

 Gastrointestinal Reflux Disease

-Extremely common.
-Normally a diagnosis made after serious diseases are considered and ruled out by your doctor.
+This is an extremely common disease.
+Normally, a diagnosis is made after serious diseases are considered and ruled out by your doctor.

-Unfortunately if you are diagnosed with this disease, you must understand that it is a chronic disease (AKA long term), it tends to wax and wane with time.
-It will be triggered when the lifestyle factors are overlooked again.
+Unfortunately, if you are diagnosed with this disease, you must understand that it is a chronic disease (AKA long term).
+It tends to wax and wane with time, and will be triggered when the lifestyle factors are overlooked again.

-- Burning sensation behind the chest, sometimes can be a dull sensation or even pulling.
-(Heartburn)
+- Burning sensation behind the chest.
+Can sometimes be a dull or even pulling sensation (heartburn)

 Other possible symptoms

-- Lump or something in the throat feeling (globus), is rather common symptoms in the local setting.
+- Lump or the feeling of something in the throat (globus).
+Rather common symptom in the local setting

 The doctor must make sure that there is none of the following red flags that can be a sign of something more dangerous.

-- Chest pain: make sure its not a lung or heart problem first.
+- Chest pain (make sure it is not due to a lung or heart problem first)